MAMware/OpenBlockchainForensics-Solana/README.md

 The $LIBRA token’s crash may not solely be due to insider malfeasance.
 Market dynamics, such as speculative trading, panic selling, or external market conditions, could also play a role.
 This investigation seeks concrete evidence of fraud or manipulation, while remaining open to alternative explanations, ensuring a balanced and objective view.

+## This project was co-created with the help of xAI.com Grok 2.